zuoyangjkpi/DroneSim/dronesim-docker/README.md

 ### Permission issues

-Commands run as `aviansuser`, who has passwordless sudo inside the container.
+Commands run as `dronesimuser`, who has passwordless sudo inside the container.

 ### Network conflicts